Study Reveals Lack of Diversity in Hollywood Blockbuster Movies

 Attribution/Source(s):

-This quality-reviewed publication titled "Study Reveals Lack of Diversity in Hollywood Blockbuster Movies" was chosen for publishing by Disabled World's editors due to its relevance to our readers in the disability community.
-While the content may have been edited for style, clarity, or brevity, it was originally authored by LEE & LOW BOOKS and published 2014/07/30 (Edit Update: 2021/06/15).
-For further details or clarifications, you can contact LEE & LOW BOOKS directly at leeandlow.com.
-Please note that Disabled World does not provide any warranties or endorsements related to this article.
+This quality-reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its significant relevance to the disability community.
+Originally authored by LEE & LOW BOOKS, and published on 2014/07/30 (Edit Update: 2021/06/15), the content may have been edited for style, clarity, or brevity.
+For further details or clarifications, LEE & LOW BOOKS can be contacted at leeandlow.com.
+NOTE: Disabled World does not provide any warranties or endorsements related to this article.